Family Support Specialist

 The Family Support Specialist must be highly organized, engaging, social, and caring in order to establish friendly, trusting relationships and work with families in a way that supports participation in the program.
 The Family Support Specialist must be available to work some evening hours and occasional weekend events.

 Healthy Families Yolo County seeks to improve the health of children living in Yolo County by improving the infant-parent relationship.
 This is accomplished by enhancing skills and promoting healthy child development and bonding in a safe home environment.
 All expecting parents and parents of newborns have common questions about their child’s development.
 A newborn can bring pleasure and happiness, but also stress.
 HFYC staff provides support to families in the following areas:

 - Soothing a crying baby

 - Ensuring child’s adequate nutrition

 - Creating a safe home environment

-- Visit regularly with all assigned families
+- Visit regularly with all assigned families, virtually and in person

 - Establish a trusting relationship with families to enhance family functioning through nurturing relationships